 At core of the many “bridging the gap” efforts over the past several years is the conviction that foreign policymaking in the United States and elsewhere is seriously compromised by the disconnect between the academy and the world of practice.
-Many students enter doctoral programs with a strong interest in policy and a significant number look to have a policy dimension to their subsequent careers.
-However, few schools are able to give those students the coursework and mentoring they need to perform at a high-level in senior policy roles, or to address their research to the real-world problems policymakers confront.
+The challenge is especially acute in doctoral programs in history, political science, and related disciplines.
+Many students begin their studies with a strong interest in policy and a significant number look to have a policy dimension to their subsequent careers.
+Yet few schools are able to give those students the coursework and mentoring they need to perform at a high-level in senior policy roles, or to address their research to the real-world problems policymakers confront.

-With support from the Carnegie Corporation of New York, the International Policy Scholars Consortium and Network (IPSCON) is predicated on the belief that quality statecraft matters, that quality performance matters, and therefore that the quality of professional preparation for policymaking matters.
-By focusing on the human capital dimension, IPSCON aims to create a cohort of scholar-practitioners who understand the problems and perspectives of each world and can successfully pursue careers in both.
+IPSCON aims to create a cohort of scholar-practitioners who understand the problems and perspectives of each world and can successfully pursue careers in both.
 Now in its fourth year, the network includes more than 60 graduate students at seven top universities for the study of international affairs: Duke, Johns Hopkins SAIS, Syracuse, MIT, Stanford, the University of Indiana, and the University of Virginia.
-In parallel, IPSCON supports innovative research and curriculum development to help reshape the way we teach and learn about international affairs.
+In parallel, IPSCON supports innovative research and curriculum development to help reshape the way we teach and learn about international affairs

 Building a Network of Scholar-Practitioners